matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 }
 ```

-### Binary search trees
+### Binary Search Trees

-- This is also called an Ordered binary tree and it's a tree with some specific characteristics.
+- This is also called an Ordered binary tree, and it's a tree with some specific characteristics.
 - For every node in the tree:
     - Each node in the left subtree of that node has a value less than or equal to the value of the node.
     - Each node in the right subtree of that node has a value greater than the value of the node.